jakubsob/jakubsob.github.io/src/content/blog/bdd-shiny-when/index.md

 Given describes the world before the action.
 When describes the action itself.
 Then describes what changed as a result.

-If Given is the setup and Then is the payoff, When is where the plot happens — and how you write it determines whether your specifications stay readable for months or decay after the very first change you make to your project.
+If Given is the setup and Then is the payoff, When is where the plot happens, and how you write it determines whether your specifications stay readable for months or decay after the very first change you make to your project.

 ------------------------------------------------------------------------